uber-go/guide/style.md

 Embedding an AbstractList *interface*, instead of the struct directly, would offer the developer more flexibility to change in the future.
-While this limits the scope of the interface to those that the List wishes to proxy, it would be tempting as well for the interface to capture methods that only the `ConceteList` will use internally, entraining those in the public API.
 The embedded interface also leaks the implementation detail that the list uses an abstract list at all, which is of no concern to the end user and could otherwise change in a future version.